mendersoftware/mender-docs/06.Artifact-creation/05.Server-side-generation-of-Delta-Artifacts/docs.md

     label: tutorial
 ---

 !
-The server side delta feature is in the beta testing stage and available only for the enterprise plan.
+The server-side delta feature is currently in beta testing and available only for the enterprise plan.

 Mender Enterprise supports the server-side generation of Delta Artifacts.
 This document explains the prerequisites to enable this feature and how it works.